 In case you haven’t heard, Christmas is right around the corner.
 With decorations starting in August and non-stop festive music playing on the radio since the day after Halloween, Christmas has a way of starting fast and ending with a thud.
 There is still plenty of time to take back the holiday and perhaps there is no better way to get the process started than to give back as a family.
 In this third post in my “Walk the Walk” series, I hope to show you how easy it is to volunteer in Huntsville with your kids.

-The Salvation Army has been providing for the needy in various ways for years.
-This particular organization has a place in my heart for reasons pretty personal.
+The Huntsville Salvation Army has been providing for the needy in various ways for years.
+This particular organization has a place in my heart for reasons that are pretty personal.
 My mom was the daughter of a sharecropper, and I will never forget her telling me about the best Christmas gifts she ever received as a child – oranges and a box of crayons from the Salvation Army.
-“No act of kindness, no matter how small, is ever wasted.”
-(Aesop)

 The local Salvation Army is in need of people working the adoption tables for this season and there is still plenty of time to sign up.
 This is an excellent way to serve with your family especially for those who may not have the funds to give, but can give their time.
 This is what my family did for this year.